-- Phony Newscast: A You Can Panic Now story runs about spraying insecticide for West Nile Virus just before Lynda Bloome gets into the steam shower.
+- Phony Newscast: A You Can Panic Now story runs about spraying insecticide for mosquitoes carrying West Nile Virus just before Lynda Bloome gets into the steam shower.

 - "Psycho" Shower Murder Parody: Lynda Bloome's steam shower, complete with Toplessness from the Back and Blood Is Squicker in Water.

 - Reality Is Unrealistic: While hundreds of bees were used to film the scenes of the bugs swarming, the bees did not show up well on film and were added with CGI, sometimes rather obviously.

-- Red Herring: The kid who loves insects and scared Lynda.
+- Red Herring: The kid who loves insects and tried to scare Lynda.

 - Schmuck Bait: Dean pulls this on Sam.